shruti-shrz/TextAnnotation/README.md

 # Text-Annotation
-Dynamically providing hints on important topics of programming books for ease of understanding of users Built on *Flask* framework and uses *HTML* as well for browser renderings
+Dynamically providing hints on important topics of programming books for ease of understanding of users Built on *Flask* framework and uses *Javascript* as well for browser renderings

 ## Installation